-Our ordering-in series during COVID-19 continues with this new guide that features options for pre-prepared meals, family-sized feasts, beans to your block, and more culinary themed packages -- including Easter dinners -- you can safely pickup or have delivered to your door.
+Our ordering-in series during COVID-19 continues with this guide features options for pre-prepared meals, family-sized feasts, beans to your block, and more culinary-themed packages -- including Easter dinners -- you can safely pick up or have delivered to your door.

 As well, you can also reference our online database of all the places that we know of that are still open for delivery and takeout (which you can search via neighbourhood and cuisine here).
 Restaurants can now also deliver wine and beer, so feel free to ask about that too when ordering.

 The full meal deal (along with options for Easter)